-- 1. Describe the product or service being procured, - 2.
-Describe why it is necessary to procure the good or service in a noncompetitive manner, and - 3.
-Address one more of the three following circumstances: - a.
+Describe the product or service being procured,

+- Describe why it is necessary to procure the good or service in a noncompetitive manner, and - Address one more of the three following circumstances: - 1.
 The good or service is available only from one source.